Why Do I Need To Replace My RV Awning Fabric?

 Get a ladder and climb up to the base of the awning on the side you are going to be pulling it (left side if the arms are too far to the right, right side if the arms are too far to the left).

-There is a screw on each side, they are what is holding the fabric in place.
+There is a screw on each side.
+They are what is holding the fabric in place.

 Remove the screw and pull the fabric towards yourself.
 It should move easily.
-If it won’t move you may need to remove the screw on the other side as well.
+If it won’t move, you may need to remove the screw on the other side as well.

-I recommend only moving the fabric a little bit at a time.
+I recommend only moving the fabric a little at a time.
 A 1/2 an inch will move the arm more than you think and you don’t want to go too far over.

-Once you’ve moved the fabric a little you can retract the awning before replacing the screw to see if it worked.
-If the arms are still a little off you can extend the awning back out and move the fabric a little more.
+Once you’ve moved the fabric a little, you can retract the awning before replacing the screw to see if it worked.
+If the arms are still a little off, you can extend the awning back out and move the fabric a little more.

 How to repair RV awning fabric?

-A good option is Camco RV Awning Repair Tape (click to view on Amazon) or if you don’t mind the tape color not matching you can also get this 360Tronics Waterproof Aluminum Repair Tape (click to view on Amazon).
+A good option is Camco RV Awning Repair Tape (click to view on Amazon) or if you don’t mind the tape color not matching, you can also get this 360Tronics Waterproof Aluminum Repair Tape (click to view on Amazon).

 Make sure you allow time for the tape adhesive to dry thoroughly before retracting the camper awning so it doesn’t cause the fabric to stick together when it’s rolled up.

-How to clean RV awning fabric?
+How do I to clean RV awning fabric?

-If there are no holes and tears in your camper awning fabric you can clean it to remove any mold or dirt.
+If there are no holes and tears in your camper awning fabric, you can clean it to remove any mold or dirt.

 You want to get all the mold off as soon as possible to prevent it from eating the fabric and causing permanent damage.